-The allocation of per-pupil dollars for students with diverse learning needs reflects the amount of time the students spend in a GenEd setting (including ancillary support).
-Weighting are based on the LRE status of diverse learners.
-Other funds are provided based on students' individual needs determined through IEP process.
-These funds are in addition to SBB funds and are described elsewhere.
+The allocation of per-pupil dollars for students with diverse learning needs reflects the amount of time the students spend in a Gen Ed setting (including ancillary support).
+Weightings are based on the LRE status of diverse learners.
+Other resources are provided based on students' individual needs determined through IEP process.
+These resources are in addition to SBB funds and are described elsewhere.